 View from similar area on the left side

 The dessert party takes place at the end of Streets of America near Lights, Motors, Action Stunt Show entrance.
 Tables for 4 encircle the Peace on Earth globe with angels overhead.

 Visiting Walt Disney World in Florida is usually an adventure dealing with weather.
 Whether it’s 95 degrees and humid, raining buckets, or cold enough to frost the windows, you may search out indoor activities.
 I prefer indoor character meet and greets not just for the character experience itself, but also for the more comfortable queue.

-This list of character meet and greets is accurate as of May 5, 2016.
+This list of character meet and greets is updated as of January 2018.
 Characters and locations change often, so always check your Times Guide or My Disney Experience app and Park Map once inside the park.
 Extreme weather can also move some outdoor meet and greets inside, but these won’t be published.
 This list excludes any meets that happen as part of a character dining experience.

 A reliable source, with ties to Walt Disney Imagineering and other major theme park design groups in central Florida, has hinted that Disney will be bringing the well-received Cars Land from the Disneyland Resort to Disney’s Hollywood Studios, at the Walt Disney World Resort in Florida.

 This would not be surprising, since a major figurehead at Walt Disney Imagineering has recently relocated to central Florida.

 There’s no doubt that something is coming to the Studios in the near future – likely even before Avatar arrives in Animal Kingdom (if ever) – but will it really be Cars Land?
 And if so, will it just be Radiator Springs Racers, or the entire land?
 We hope they bring the whole shebang out east – the Studios deserves something major.
 And based on the response from the west coast guests, Cars Land is a showstopper.